 Who Was Brandon Teena?

-The youngest of two children, Teena Renae Brandon was born in the heartland city of Lincoln, Nebraska, on December 12, 1972.
+The youngest of two children, Teena was born in the heartland city of Lincoln, Nebraska, on December 12, 1972.
 Teena’s childhood was marked by difficulty.
 His mother, JoAnn, was only 16 years old and recently widowed when he was born.
 (His father, Patrick, had been killed in a car accident prior to Teena's birth.)
-JoAnn remarried for a short time but got divorced when Teena was eight years old, and she struggled with raising two kids on a retail sales clerk’s salary.
+JoAnn remarried for a short time but got divorced when Teena was 8 years old, and she struggled with raising two kids on a retail sales clerk’s salary.
 In addition, both Teena and his sister, Tammy, were sexually molested by a male relative during childhood.

-Despite these difficulties, Teena was a full of life tomboy who enjoyed sports, including basketball, football and weightlifting, and kept a boyish appearance with short hair.
+Despite these difficulties, Teena was a full of life tomboy who enjoyed sports, including basketball, football and weightlifting and kept a boyish appearance with short hair.
 He and his sister attended religious private schools in Lincoln, but Teena had difficulties with the schools’ strict rules.
 In his sophomore year, he moved away from home to live with a girlfriend, Traci Beels, and began exploring his burgeoning sexuality.
 But Beels was reportedly abusive, and Teena quickly landed back at his mom’s house.

 Identifying as Male